itefixnet/ulaknode/README.md

 - `/rspamd/` → Rspamd controller on 127.0.0.1:11334
 - `/files/` → File Browser on 127.0.0.1:8080 (started with `--noauth`)

-Security note: Protect these paths (IP allow‑list, basic auth, SSO, or remove the proxies) before exposing the site to the internet.
+Security note: These paths are protected by Drupal authentication and require login to access.

 Note: The Dockerfile expects a `filebrowser` binary in the repo root at build time (`COPY filebrowser /usr/local/bin/filebrowser`).
-If you don’t include it, remove the File Browser program from `supervisor/supervisord.conf` and the proxy from `apache2/drupal.conf`.
+If you don't include it, remove the File Browser program from `supervisor/supervisord.conf` and the proxy from `apache2/drupal.conf`.

 ## Operating the stack